rarible/protocol/docs/union-sdk/order.md

 // etc.
 const orderResponse = await sdk.order.sell(orderRequest);

 // 3.
-Submit the transaction -> it will pop up the metamask asking you to sign a transaction, signing is free so there should not be any price associated const response = await orderResponse.submit({
+Submit the transaction -> it will pop up the metamask asking you to sign a transaction const response = await orderResponse.submit({
   price,
   amount,